HollowMan6/02239-Data-Security/Report-access-control.md

 <!-- > (max 1 page)
 > The conclusions should summarize the problems addressed in the report and clearly identify which of the requirements are satisfied and which are not (a summary of Section 4).
 The conclusions may also include a brief outline of future work. -->

 In this lab exercise focused on access control, we integrated access control mechanisms into the system previously developed in the authentication lab.
-The implemented access control mechanisms include the access control list (ACL) and role-based access control (RBAC).
-Initially, we developed prototypes for both mechanisms and eventually refined them to adapt to actual roles in company.
+The implemented access control mechanisms include the access control list (ACL) and role-based access control (RBAC).Initially, we developed prototypes for both mechanisms and eventually refined them to adapt to the actual roles in the company..
 Figure 1 presents a clearly defined role hierarchy.
 We also developed the corresponding client in those 2 different access control mechanisms with the test cases.

 Additionally, we fulfilled the requirement of storing the access control policy securly in external media.
 Similar to the previous lab, we stored relevant information in the database, aligning with real-world secure system practices.
 A configuration item was defined to facilitate the switch between the two access control mechanisms, covering all outlined requirements in Section 1 Introduction.